Broadening-Horizons-7/website_zola/content/registration.md

 | Simple conference attendance (in person)*       | €60                                     | €80                               |
 | Simply wishing to attend the conference online* | Please contact the Organizing Committee | \-                                |

 \* Participants, travelling from the SWANA region, and those living in the SWANA region and wishing to participate online will not be charged any fee.
+Please get in touch with us by email if this applies to you ([bh7.sapienza@uniroma1.it](mailto:bh7.sapienza@uniroma1.it)).

 ## Papers and posters guidelines

 **Note that the call for papers is now closed!**

 All speakers are requested to observe a 20-minute limit for presenting papers.
-Presentations will be given in English with Powerpoint presentations.
+Talks should be given in English with Powerpoint presentations.
 Please note that the usage of a different software will not be possible due to the hybrid format of the conference.

-Posters are also welcome and have to be prepared in A1 or A0 format; they will be displayed throughout the conference, and a time slot will be dedicated for a posters session.
+Posters have to be prepared in A1 or A0 format; they will be displayed throughout the conference, and a time slot will be dedicated for a posters session.

 ## Proceedings